josegutib/josegutib/README.md

 ### Hi there 👋

+I've always been interested in computers and technology , that is why decided to find out more about it.
+I've recently finished Henry Bootcamp , which consists on 800+ hours covering many technologies:
+* HTML
+* CSS / Bootstrap
+* Javascript
+* React / Redux
+* Postgres
+* Sequelize

+### Individual Project

 <!--
 **josegutib/josegutib** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.